scepman/scepman-docs/docs/deployment-optional/02_application_configuration.md

 The maximum number of days that an issued certificate is valid.
 Defaults to 200 days if not configured.

+You can configure shorter validity periods in each SCEP profile in Intune as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/mem/intune/protect/certificates-scep-configure#modify-the-validity-period-of-the-certificate-template).
+Note however, that Intune does not support this feature on iOS and macOS platforms.

 #### AppConfig:LicenseKey

 See [Add a License Key](../configuration/add-a-license-key).